 Are LED Lanterns Safe for Car Camping?

 LED camping lanterns are a common sight at car campsites these days, but are they actually safe to use inside your tent or vehicle?
-My first weekend camping, I used a cheap battery-powered LED lantern that felt warm to the touch after an hour.
+A cheap battery-powered LED lantern can feel warm to the touch after just an hour.

 LED camping lanterns are a common sight at car campsites these days, but are they actually safe to use inside your tent or vehicle?
-My first weekend camping, I used a cheap battery-powered LED lantern that felt warm to the touch after an hour.
-It made me wonder if I was about to set my nylon palace ablaze.
+A cheap battery-powered LED lantern can feel warm to the touch after just an hour.
+That's enough to make anyone wonder if they're about to set their nylon palace ablaze.

 The honest version: most modern LED lanterns are perfectly safe, but there are a few things you need to know to avoid a rookie mistake.
 Workgloves Depot points out that water resistance is key, but heat is a different beast entirely.
 You don't want a device that generates enough heat to melt your sleeping bag.
 It's all about understanding the technology and how it behaves in an enclosed space.

-My own field notes from a chilly October trip to Big Basin Redwoods State Park in California involved a lantern that got hot enough to make me nervous, even though it never actually caught fire.
-That's the kind of close call I want you to avoid.
+On a chilly October trip, a lantern can get hot enough to make you nervous even though it never actually catches fire.
+That's the kind of close call worth avoiding.

 The Core Answer